Ephigenia/ikea-availability-checker/README.md

 Testing
 ================================================================================

-The project has a preconfigured test runner [moch](https://mochajs.org/).
+The project has a preconfigured test runner [mocha](https://mochajs.org/).
+Test coverage is not good.
+Will be increas in the future.

 ## Run Tests